-TLA will provide operational cost grants to Providers (based on need) and while CARES and ARPA fund remain available.
+TLA will provide operational cost grants to Providers (based on need).
 The items in the amount approximately ranging from \$1500 to \$12,000 for purchasing items necessary for their home environment.
 Items may include: Internet services (for children's use and Provider virtual training/meetings, billing, communication w/CCDF lead agency office), laptops, surface pro's, printer (for Provider's child care business), children tablets, school supplies, student desks, refrigerator, washer/dryer, kitchen table/chairs, sofa's, heating and cooling such as a portable Air Conditioner, and/or central home air conditioning unit, an air ionizer/cleaner, fencing, home improvements such as minor renovations or expansion for a child care area/addition.